-So you’ve made it all the way to the Australia’s great sandy island; tick these off your bucket list before you leave – we dare you.
+So you’ve made it all the way to Australia’s great sandy island; tick these best 9 things to do off your bucket list before you leave – we dare you.

 1. Take a tour